papeben/Gatehouse/README.md

 ## Overview

 Gatehouse is a lightweight HTTP reverse-proxy providing authentication for end users.
 Designed to be placed in front of your web applications, Gatehouse provides the core account functionality required for most websites.

-Features include:
+Gatehouse proxies HTTP requests depending on whether a user is authenticated or not.
+Depending on configuration, unauthenticated users will be shown a login page where they can authenticate or register before being granted access to the backend web application.
+This authentication process can be configured to enable:

 - User Registration & Sign-in
+- Email Confirmations
-- Email confirmations & Password Resets
+- Email Password Resets
+- Email and App-based Multi-Factor authentication
 - URI-based access control for unauthenticated users

+## Architecture

 Gatehouse stores user information in a MySQL compatible database and sends outgoing mail via an SNMP server.
 Below is an example of Gatehouse used in web infrastructure: